High-risk game in Duisburg: Police mobilize 4,000 emergency services!

 Strict security measures

-Another measure that the city of Duisburg has taken is the glass ban in the stadium environment.
-This ban applies from Friday, 2 p.m. to Saturday morning to avoid unpleasant situations.
-In addition, the fan camps in the Schlenk/Kalkweg area are run separately, and free places are set up as a buffer zone between the fan blocks.
-These measures are significant to increase security and minimize possible conflicts.
+Another measure that the city of Duisburg has taken is the ban on glass in the stadium area.
+This ban applies from Friday 2 p.m. to Saturday morning to avoid unpleasant situations.
+In addition, the fan camps in the Schlenk/Kalkweg area will be managed separately, and free spaces will be set up as a buffer zone between the fan blocks.
+These measures are important to increase security and minimize possible conflicts.

-The high -risk game is not just a challenge for the police.
-A completely different topic is haunted in the background: the financing of the security measures.
-On January 14, 2025, the Federal Constitutional Court decided that the German Football League (DFL) had to pay for additional police costs for high -risk games.
-This could have an impact on the financial burden on the club structures and possibly also raise ticket prices, as specialistanwalt.de.
-So far, the DFL was of the opinion that the guarantee of public security was a state task, but the judgment marks a turning point for the financing of security measures in German professional football.
+The high-risk game is not just a challenge for the police.
+A completely different topic is haunting the background: the financing of security measures.
+On January 14, 2025, the Federal Constitutional Court ruled that the German Football League (DFL) must pay additional police costs for high-risk games.
+This could have an impact on the financial burden on club structures and possibly also drive up ticket prices, as fachanwalt.de judges.
+The DFL has previously held the opinion that ensuring public safety is a state responsibility, but the ruling marks a turning point for the financing of security measures in German professional football.

-The definition of a high -risk game includes a number of factors, including rivalries between clubs and aggressive fan behavior.
-The game between the MSV Duisburg and Hansa Rostock obviously fulfills these criteria, which also justifies the extensive security precautions.
-The urban measures and the judgment of the Federal Constitutional Court lead a light on the challenges that both the security forces and the clubs have to master.
+The definition of a high-risk game encompasses a number of factors, including inter-club rivalries and aggressive fan behavior.
+The game between MSV Duisburg and Hansa Rostock obviously meets these criteria, which also justifies the extensive security precautions.
+The city's measures and the Federal Constitutional Court's ruling shed light on the challenges that both the security forces and the clubs have to overcome.

-The spectators are therefore asked to adapt to an exciting but also challenging game.
-The police will be more present in the stadium environment and carry out people to keep everything under control.
-After all, this game should not only be a sporty highlight, but also run smoothly in terms of security for everyone involved.
-We can be excited to see how the situation develops and hope for peaceful coexistence in the stadium.
+The spectators are asked to prepare themselves for an exciting but also challenging game.
+The police will have an increased presence in the stadium area and will carry out identity checks to keep everything under control.
+Ultimately, this game should not only be a sporting highlight, but should also run smoothly in the interests of safety for everyone involved.
+We can't wait to see how the situation develops and hope for peaceful coexistence in the stadium.